viper-010/Python_YT/22-Introduction-to-Lists/02-lists_indexes.md

 ```
 Here, we provide index of the element from where we want to start and the index of the element till which we want to print the values.

-Note: The element of the end index provided will not be included.
+**Note**: The element of the end index provided will not be included.

 ### Example 2: printing all element from a given index till the end
 ```python